WaleedHamza/ScaleUp/README.md

 # ScaleUp

+# CHECK db PASSWORD in the CONFIG FILE!!!
+Make sure its your password.

 This is a temporary place to put info that may otherwise get lost Inorder to run the app I had to comment out the following in \ScaleUp\node_modules\express\lib\application.js